anvil-works/routing/docs/api-reference.md

     These attributes are read from each link element individually, allowing different links to have different exact matching behavior.

+    To skip active state tracking for a link (e.g., home page), use `data-no-active`:
+    - `data-no-active`: Link will navigate but won't receive active state updates

 `hooks.before_load(func)`
 : Decorator to register a method as a before_load hook for a Route.
 Hooks are collected from all base classes and **executed in reverse MRO order** (base classes first, derived classes last).
 Each hook receives a `nav_context` keyword argument (the context dict accumulated so far), which can be read and updated for composable navigation logic.